 Participants may make pre-tax and/or, effective October 1, 2015, Roth contributions up to 50% and after-tax contributions up to 16%, of eligible compensation, not to exceed the Internal Revenue Service (IRS) limits as defined in the Plan.
-Active Participants age 50 or over may contribute an additional pre-tax and/or Roth contribution not to exceed the IRS limit (\$6,000 for 2016); however, the Company generally does not provide the match on such "catch-up" contributions, unless a matching contribution is required to meet the safe harbor plan provisions under the IRC.
+Active Participants age 50 or over may contribute an additional pre-tax and/or Roth contribution not to exceed the IRS limit (\$6,000 for 2017); however, the Company generally does not provide the match on such "catch-up" contributions, unless a matching contribution is required to meet the safe harbor plan provisions under the IRC.
 Participants may also contribute amounts representing rollover eligible distributions from other defined benefit or defined contribution plans, IRC Section 403(b) annuity plans, IRC Section 457 governmental plans or Individual Retirement Accounts.
 Participants direct their contributions into the various eligible investment options offered by the Plan.

 All new employees are automatically enrolled in the Plan to make pre-tax contributions unless they elect otherwise.
 An employee who has been automatically enrolled is deemed to have elected to defer pre-tax contributions (Automatic Contribution).
-The initial pre-tax contribution is three percent (before January 1, 2016) or 6% (on or after January 1, 2016) of the employee's eligible compensation on a payroll-period basis.
-Prior to January 1, 2016, the contribution percentage was increased by an increment of one percent on April 1 in each of the following years until it reached six percent of compensation on a payroll-period basis.
 Effective January 1, 2016, the initial Automatic Contribution percentage is 6%.